George Harrison Barbour

 George Harrison Barbour (June 26, 1843 – March 28, 1934) was an American businessman, industrialist, financier, and manufacturer of stoves in Detroit, Michigan.
 He received his initial exposure to the business world while still a young boy at his father's grocery store.
 He was associated with many civil society organizations and international exhibitions.

-Barbour was director and president of many Michigan manufacturing firms, and was also a member on the board of directors of several banks, insurance firms, and other enterprises throughout the United States.
-He is most notable for his longstanding tenure as a key executive with the Michigan Stove Company.
+Barbour was director and president of many Michigan manufacturing firms, and a member on the board of directors of several banks, insurance firms, and other enterprises throughout the United States.
+He was a key executive with the Michigan Stove Company.

 Early life

 Barbour was born in Collinsville, Connecticut, on June 26, 1843.
 His parents were Samuel Thompson and Phoebe (née Beckwith) Barbour.
 Thomas Barber, who immigrated in 1634, was his first New World ancestor.
 He settled in Simsbury, Connecticut, and built the first church in nearby Windsor.
 Jane, his wife, was the first white woman to be married in Connecticut.
 The family name changed from "Barber" to "Barbour" by the time George was born.
 He was the youngest of six children in the family; he had two older brothers and three older sisters.

 Barbour began his education in the public schools in and around Collinsville and started helping his father in a general store there when he was nine years old.
 He would attend school the first part of the day and assisted his father at the store for the remainder.
 In 1861 he became a partner in the store business.
-A year later his father retired and sold his portion of the business to his brother-in-law, J. E. Goodman.
+A year later his father retired and sold his portion of the business to George's brother-in-law, Julius Earl Goodman.
 Barbour was nineteen years old when it was renamed Goodman & Barbour.
 The business sold general merchandise such as dry goods, groceries, shoes, boots, hats and other miscellaneous items.
 Barbour succeeded in running the general store and in two years paid off the debt to his father for the partnership share.
 A year later he purchased Goodman's share and fully owned the store; Barbour ran the store business alone until 1872.